MetalInMyVeins/RipsawEngine/README.md

 <!-- AUTODOC:END -->

 # Note

 There is absolutely zero tolerance for any AI generated code in engine code.
 If you want to contribute in the engine, write everything by yourself.
 The `sandbox/` directory is for testing the engine which essentially can mean it's game code.
 You can test in any way you want but AI generated code in `sandbox/` would not be pushed in the main branch.
 On the other hand, scripts in `scripts/` are unrelated to the engine codebase so as long as the functionality works properly, anything is acceptable.
-For example, `scripts/gen_docs.py` is completely AI generated whose functionality is to parse documentation from engine codebase and automatically generate README.md.
+For example, `scripts/gen_docs.py` is completely AI generated whose functionality is to parse documentation from engine codebase and automatically generate [README.md](README.md).

+# License

+Copyright (C) 2025  Hossain Md.
+Fahim  <hossainmdfahim66@gmail.com>
+See [LICENSE](./LICENSE.md) for more information.